 Are we still (just) human?
 Or has the humanist tradition that grew out of the Renaissance and Enlightenment run its course, and if so, what comes after?
 This COLL 100 course introduces students to the field of post-humanism, which critiques the anthropocentrism and the overriding concern with individual subjectivity of the humanist tradition; questions the concept of the human as distinct from and sovereign over other species and machines; and analyzes the evolution of new conditions of being within which the human is disrupted and decentered.
 Specifically, we look at the presentation of post-humanism in Japanese animation, or anime.
 It combines foundational readings in theory with screenings of anime, including such modern classics as Astro Boy, Akira, Evangelion, and Ghost in the Machine, as well as more recent works.
 In English.

 150. What If?
 Japan's Alternate Histories

 What if the Axis powers had won World War II?
 What if an epidemic had killed most of the men in feudal Japan?
 What if a modern Japanese battleship traveled back in time to the Battle of Midway?
 What if the Soviet Union had occupied Hokkaido at the end of World War II?
 Alternate histories start from such premises or “points of diversion” from the actual, emphasizing the contingent nature of past events and present conditions.
 These narratives appear in some of the most popular contemporary Japanese novels, film, manga, and anime.
-They also lend themselves to adaptation across multiple media.
 Why do false histories fascinate us?
 What else are we doing when we entertain such “What if”s?
 In this course, as you address these questions, you will also learn fundamental academic practices and critical approaches that will help you deepen and complicate your interest in Japanese popular culture.
 In English.

 208. Japan's Ghosts and Demons